Particular/docs.particular.net/nservicebus/messaging/publish-subscribe/controlling-what-is-subscribed.md

 ## Disabling auto-subscription

-You can also choose to **not** have the infrastructure automatically subscribe using the configuration API
+Automatic subscriptions by the infrastructure can be disabled using the configuration API:

 snippet:DisableAutoSubscribe